Fantasy Football Week 3: What you missed Monday, beginning with Odell Beckham, Brandon Marshall, Eli Manning and the dreadful Giants' offense

 According to Adam Schefter, the injury that forced Nelson out of Sunday night's game is not considered serious, but he is in question for this week, at the least.
 Nelson looked good in the season opener, hauling in seven catches for 79 yards and a touchdown, but didn't even receive a target before exiting Week 2.

 We'll need to keep a close eye on Nelson's status, for a number of reasons.
-For one thing, Randall Cobb is dealing with a shoulder injury, which could leave the Green Bay Packers ' extra short handed in Week 3 against the Cincinnati Bengals .
+For one thing, Randall Cobb is dealing with a shoulder injury, which could leave the Green Bay Packers ' extra short-handed in Week 3 against the Bengals.
 The other thing to watch is what it means for Aaron Rodgers .
-There's no way you're sitting him, but expectations might need to be tempered just a bit if Nelson and Cobb are sidelined.
+There's no way you're sitting him, but expectations might need to be tempered a bit if Nelson and Cobb are sidelined.

 Rodgers wasn't bad on Sunday night without Nelson, because it's hard for him to be bad.
 However, he did need 50 pass attempts to get to 21 Fantasy points, and that would be the concern if Nelson sits out.
 Rodgers was still good in 2015 without Nelson, but he wasn't transcendent; Rodgers finished seventh in Fantasy scoring at the position.
 Your ceiling may be lowered if Nelson is out and you're relying on Rodgers.